 Driving or engaging in any risky behaviour can become extremely dangerous when one uses cannabis.
 Studies have shown that it can impair depth perception, attention span and concentration, slows reaction time, and decreases muscle strength and hand steadiness – all of which are very important when you are driving.

-Check out Transport Canada and the Canadian Centre On Substance Abuse for more information on the impact of driving while under the influence of cannabis.
+Check out arrive alive Drive Sober and OSAID (Ontario Students Against Impaired Driving new site ‘Eggs on Weed’ and the Clearing the Smoke on Cannabis Series: Highlights for more information on the impact of driving while under the influence of cannabis.

 Cannabis use can also interfere with academics and/or work performance.
 It directly impacts thinking, short-term memory and levels of motivation- again all of which are pretty important for success in school and on the job.

 For more information on the affects of cannabis on academics, check out Parents: the anti drug and the National Institute on Drug Abuse websites.